Chief learning officer: Data

 There is scant data when it comes to the CLO position, considering that the position has only existed since 1991.
 In terms of salary, Indeed.com reports that the average salary is roughly $81,000 per year, as of May 2015.
 According to a CLO survey conducted in April 2015, roughly 45% of CLOs are female, which is a remarkably strong number for female representation in the c-suite.
 As a comparison, just 3% of CEOs are female, according to Pricewaterhouse Coopers.

-Role within the C-Suite

-The chief learning officer often works alongside the CEO and collaborates on his or her vision for instituting learning and development initiatives throughout the company.
-Occasionally the CLO will work closely with the chief technology officer, because much of L&D involves technological advancement.
-The chief knowledge officer will also assist the CLO in disseminating knowledge for employees to learn and apply.
-The chief culture officer will assist the CLO with any culture-based programs or initiatives, though most companies do not have a CCO at the moment.